Register for the MOT text reminder service to get messages telling you when your MOT is due.

 If you cancel within 7 working days of successfully registering you can get a refund as long as you haven’t been sent your 1st reminder text message.

-To get a refund, send the following details to the Vehicle and Operator Services Agency (VOSA) by email or post:
+To get a refund, send the following details to the Driver and Vehicle Standards Agency (DVSA) by email or post:

 - your full name